JonasGroenbek/javascript-questions-flow2/README.md

 Warning The default server-side session storage, `MemoryStore, is purposely not designed for a production environment.
 It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.

+legal implications must be according to the GDPR, using cookies must inform users.
+Furthermore if you store any permanent data.
+The users have to be informed.

+It is a legal requirement for websites to comply with countries governing privacy laws.
+Cookies are downloaded and stored to your computer when you visit a website.
+It allows a website to store data locally on a clients machine for faster processing, rather then downloading it each and every-time the website is viewed or loaded.

 ### Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
 A template engine enables you to use dynamic template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design dynamic HTML content.
 In second semester, we used servlets.
 We wrote HTML as strings, from the servlets HTTP methods equivalent response objects PrintWriter.
 This is highly prone to error, since dynamic use is fragile and escaping the strings each time variables needs to be represented are needed.